marcusziade/songlink-cli/README.md

 3. Select from the search results by entering the number.

-4. The program will retrieve the Songlink and/or Spotify link for the selected song or album and copy it to your clipboard based on your flags.
+4. After selecting a result, you will be prompted to choose an action:
+   1) Copy the song.link + Spotify URL to clipboard
+   2) Download the full track as MP3
+   3) Download a video (MP4) with the album artwork

+5. If you choose to download, the file(s) will be saved in the `downloads/` directory by default.

 #### Search Flags